 Miniature Australian Shepherds can generally do well on any diet.
 A well-balanced diet is always a must.
 Foods with a higher protein content are great options since they are such an active breed.
 However, since they are so small, they can be prone to weight gain.
 If you keep your Miniature Australian Shepherd active, then you won’t have to pay as much detailed attention to their calorie intake.
 Otherwise, you should keep an eye on your pup’s weight and try to portion control their food throughout the day.

 General Health Concerns

 As one would expect, Miniature Australian Shepherds share the same general health problems as standard Australian Shepherds.
 Common health conditions include hip dysplasia, cataracts, epilepsy, and spinal defects.
 Though the merle color is highly sought after by eager pet owners, the gene responsible for the unique coloration is also responsible for the common hearing and vision conditions that merle Miniature Australian Shepherds in particular suffer from.

-Despite these few health concerns, Miniature Australian Shepherds are a healthy and rugged breed.
+Despite these few health concerns, they are a healthy and rugged breed.
 Their average life expectancy is between 12 to 15 years.
-As long as they are kept healthy and active, Miniature Australian Shepherds can live long and happy lives.
+As long as they are kept healthy and active, they can live long and happy lives.